Welfare Benefits & Tax Credits

 - students who are part of a student couple with a child

-Some welfare benefits have specific rules for full-time students.
+Some welfare benefits have specific rules for full-time students who are eligible to claim them.
 For example, whether or not you can get welfare benefits as a full-time student with a disability or illness will depend on how long you have been disabled or ill, how your disability affects you on a daily basis and what other income you have.

 Which benefits can I claim?